edanamerchan/project_Hudl/project_Hudl.md

 -----------------------------------------------------

 The list of 32 teams is complete.
 Now we have to see how the tournament will go considering who will win each game.
 There are several options that have been used for modeling a winning team.
 It highly depend on the sport and how the scoring is made.
-Basseball, basketball and Football have very different ways to keep the points.
+Baseball, basketball and Football have very different ways to keep the points.
 In the other hand, a winner team in soccer is very similar to hokey, where each goal is one point and the team that scores more goals wins.
 I have used a model Pythagorean Linear Model described for Hokey. <http://www.hockeyanalytics.com/Research_files/Win_Probabilities.pdf>

-There are some short commings of this model.
+There are some short comings of this model.

 - It does not consider ties.
 However, for the major part of the World Cup the games have to have a winner and a loser team, so it works for us.
 - There is no parameter to adjust.
 Which means that is a very rigid model.
-- It anly considers the weight of Goals in Favor (GF) and Goals Against (GA) and no other variable
+- It only considers the weight of Goals in Favor (GF) and Goals Against (GA) and no other variable

 <img src="./figure/pythagorean.png" alt="HTML5 Icon" style="width600px;height:200px">

-The Pytagorean Model gives the probability for a team to win Prob(Win) based on the equation of a Pytagorean triangle as shown in the picture.
-Appliyng this formula to the data we can get for our selected 32 teams the win probability.
+The Pythagorean Model gives the probability for a team to win Prob(Win) based on the equation of a Pythagorean triangle as shown in the picture.
+Applying this formula to the data we can get for our selected 32 teams the win probability.

 ```r